unin-able/player_motion-1.20.6/README.md

 *Note: These functions are *additive* and will apply motion in addition to existing motion rather than directly setting it to whatever input you send

 ### Launching player via creeper directly
-If you'd like more fine-grain control, you can summon the creepers yourself and simply use delta for the subticking with the following format:
+If you'd like more fine-grain control, you can summon the creepers yourself and simply use the library for the subticking with the following format:
 ```mcfunction
 function player_motion:internal/subtick/begin_launch_context
 execute summon creeper <x y+1000 z> run function player_motion:internal/summon/initialize_creepers